 Manual handling around automotive frame welding cells often limits takt time and introduces variability across shifts, operators, and model variants.
-Heavy components, tight tolerances, and awkward reaches make consistent part loading and repositioning difficult to sustain at scale.
+Heavy components, tight tolerances, and awkward reaches make consistent part loading and repositioning difficult to sustain across a whole shift.

 Manual handling in and around frame welding cells is repetitive and physically demanding.
 In environments where access is limited and cycle times are tight, variability in part presentation and repositioning can quickly impact throughput and overall cell performance.